zabereznikova/docs.de-de/docs/framework/unmanaged-api/hosting/iclrdebugmanager-getdacl-method.md

 #### <a name="parameters"></a>Parameter
  `ppacl`
- [out] Ein Schnittstellenzeiger auf die Zugriffssteuerungsliste (ACL).
+ [out] Ein Schnittstellenzeiger zu der Zugriffssteuerungsliste (ACL).

 ## <a name="return-value"></a>Rückgabewert